joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 4. Click Create
 5. If you already have a Resource Group, select it - in this Demo, we are going to create one: aad_prod
-6. Type in the DNS domain name - this is the FQDN of your domain, in my demo, I am going to choose: internal.luke.geek.nz.
+6. Type in the DNS domain name - this is the FQDN of your domain; in my demo, I will choose internal.luke.geek.nz.
-7. Because I am in New Zealand, the closest region to me at the moment is Australia East, so that’s the region I am going to select, make sure you select the appropriate region for where your Azure Virtual Desktop workloads are.
+7. Because I am in New Zealand, the closest region to me is Australia East, so that’s the region I will select.
+Make sure you select the appropriate region for where your Azure Virtual Desktop workloads are.
-8. Select the SKU and Resource Type, you can see the Pricing Calculator and the "Help Me choose.." links to verify your SKU and Forest type _(however in most cases, such as Azure Virtual Desktop, your Forest Type will be 'User')_.
+8. Select the SKU and Resource Type; you can see the Pricing Calculator and the "Help Me choose.." links to verify your SKU and Forest type _(however, in most cases, such as Azure Virtual Desktop, your Forest Type will be 'User')_.

 ![](/uploads/adds_basics.png)

  9. Click Next
-10. Now we will set up the Networking, if you have an already existing Virtual Network then select it
+10. Now we will set up the Networking; if you have an already existing Virtual Network, select it.

     _Azure AD Domain Services uses a dedicated subnet within a virtual network to hold all of its resources.
 If using an existing network, ensure that the network configuration does not block the ports required for Azure AD Domain Services to run._ [_Learn more_](https://docs.microsoft.com/azure/active-directory-domain-services/create-instance?WT.mc_id=Portal-Microsoft_AAD_DomainServices)
-11. In my case, I am starting from scratch so will let it create a Virtual Network and its Subnet (/24), click Next
+11. In my case, I am starting from scratch, so I will let it create a Virtual Network and its Subnet (/24); click Next.

 ![](/uploads/adds_networking.png)

-12. Azure AD Domain Services, will create a new Azure AD Group called: AAD DC Administrators - this group will be used for Administrator level permissions on the Azure AD Domain Services domain (it automatically adds the account you are using to create Azure AD Domain Services into this group).
+12. Azure AD Domain Services will create a new Azure AD Group called: AAD DC Administrators - this group will be used for Administrator level permissions on the Azure AD Domain Services domain (it automatically adds the account you are using to create Azure AD Domain Services into this group).
 13. You can configure Membership of this group now and configure who gets alerted if there are issues with Azure AD Domain Services.
-14. When you are ready select Next
+14. When you are ready, select Next.

 ![](/uploads/adds_admin.png)

-13. Depending on the amount of Azure Active Directory users you have in your organisation and whether they will need Azure AD Domain Services, you can choose to synchronise ALL Azure AD Groups and Users, or specific groups of users (this can be changed later), because my Azure AD Organisation is fairly low, I am going to Sync everything, click Next.
+13. Depending on the amount of Azure Active Directory users you have in your organisation, and whether they will need Azure AD Domain Services, you can choose to synchronise ALL Azure AD Groups and Users, or specific groups of users (this can be changed later), because my Azure AD Organisation is fairly low, I am going to Sync everything, click Next.

-_One thing to note here is the recommendation on the number of Objects (Users, Groups) that will get synced to Azure AD Domain Services, for the Standard SKU the suggested Object Count is 0 to 25,000 - for the Enterprise SKU, it is 25,000 to 100,000.
-Although there is no hard limit, if fit in the Enterprise space, it might be worth upgrading the SKU you are running for the additional backups and authentication._
+_One thing to note here is the recommendation on the number of Objects (Users, Groups) that will get synced to Azure AD Domain Services; for the Standard SKU, the suggested Object Count is 0 to 25,000 - for the Enterprise SKU, it is 25,000 to 100,000.
+So although there is no hard limit, it might be worth upgrading the SKU you are running for the additional backups and authentication if fit in the Enterprise space._

 ![](/uploads/adds_sync.png)